metafloor/bwip-js/README.md

 bwip-js was designed to run in both client-side and server-side JavaScript environments.
 For server-side environments that do not provide a graphics API, there are freely available pure-JavaScript implementations of image file formats like PNG and BMP.
 A quick search of the web turns up several possibilities that can be adapted for server-side usage.

 The file `demo.html` provides a detailed example of how to use bwip-js in the browser.
-The file `server.js` shows how to use it as a node-js module.
+The file `server.js` shows how to use it as a node.js module.

 If you would like to implement your own interface to bwip-js, see [Integrating bwip.js Into Your Code](https://github.com/metafloor/bwip-js/wiki/Integrating-bwip.js-Into-Your-Code).